-Validation improvements: To ensure devices and end users stay productive and protected, Microsoft uses safeguard holds to block devices from updating when there are known issues that would impact that device.
-Also, to better enable IT administrators to validate on the latest release, we've created a new policy that enables admins to opt devices out of the built-in safeguard holds.
+Validation improvements: To ensure devices and end users stay productive and protected, Microsoft blocks devices from updating when there are known issues that would impact that device.
+Also, to better enable IT administrators to validate on the latest release, a new policy is available that enables admins to opt devices out of the built-in safeguard holds.

-Automatic Restart Sign-on (ARSO): Windows will automatically sign in as the user and lock their device in order to complete the update, ensuring that when the user returns and unlocks the device, the update will be completed.
+Automatic Restart Sign-on (ARSO): Windows automatically signs in as the user and locks their device in order to complete the update.
+This automatic sign-on ensures that when the user returns and unlocks the device, the update is completed.

-Windows Update for Business: There will now be a single, common start date for phased deployments (no more SAC-T designation).
-In addition, there will be a new notification and reboot scheduling experience for end users, the ability to enforce update installation and reboot deadlines, and the ability to provide end user control over reboots for a specific time period.
+Windows Update for Business: There's now a single, common start date for phased deployments (no more SAC-T designation).
+In addition, there's a new notification and reboot scheduling experience for end users, the ability to enforce update installation and reboot deadlines, and the ability to provide end user control over reboots for a specific time period.

 Update rollback improvements: You can now automatically recover from startup failures by removing updates if the startup failure was introduced after the installation of recent driver or quality updates.
 When a device is unable to start up properly after the recent installation of Quality of driver updates, Windows will now automatically uninstall the updates to get the device back up and running normally.

-Pause updates: We've extended the ability to pause updates for both feature and monthly updates.
-This extension ability is for all editions of Windows 10, including Home.
+Pause updates: The ability to pause updates for both feature and monthly updates is extended.
+This extension ability is for all currently supported editions of Windows, including Home.
 You can pause both feature and monthly updates for up to 35 days (seven days at a time, up to five times).
-Once the 35-day pause period is reached, you'll need to update your device before pausing again.
+Once the 35-day pause period is reached, the device needs to update before pausing again.

-Improved update notifications: When there's an update requiring you to restart your device, you'll see a colored dot on the Power button in the Start menu and on the Windows icon in your taskbar.
+Improved update notifications: When there's an update requiring you to restart your device, a colored dot appears on the Power button in the Start menu and on the Windows icon in the taskbar.

 Intelligent active hours: To further enhance active hours, users now can let Windows Update intelligently adjust active hours based on their device-specific usage patterns.
 You must enable the intelligent active hours feature for the system to predict device-specific usage patterns.

-Improved update orchestration to improve system responsiveness: This feature will improve system performance by intelligently coordinating Windows updates and Microsoft Store updates, so they occur when users are away from their devices to minimize disruptions.
+Improved update orchestration to improve system responsiveness: This feature improves system performance by intelligently coordinating Windows updates and Microsoft Store updates, so they occur when users are away from their devices to minimize disruptions.